ajroach42/ajroach42.github.io/_posts/2018-01-08-a-modern-office-with-vintage-hardware.md

 A large portion of the magic that enables us to use vintage computers (and other hardware) in a modern context is going to come down to the supplemental hardware.
 A lot of this ends up being custom, and vendors pop up and disappear all the time, so I'm not going to discuss individual products as much as classes of product.

-**Video Adapters** The Apple II

-**SD Card floppy drives**

-**SCSI to CF or SD adapters**
+**Video Adapters** The Apple II, Atari ST, and a bunch of other vintage computers that I have yet to research well enough to intigrate in to this plan (but I'll get there, promise) need an external monitor.
+Most of them have a low quality composite out, which will connect them to a TV, and a high quality output for connecting to a monitor.

+The high quality outputs, as a rule, do not use a standard VGA connector, but rather rely on video cables and video modes that no longer exist.
+As a result, if you want to use a vintage computer in the highest resolution and best quality available, you're stuck getting a vintage (power hungry!) monitor, or reaching for an adapter.

+**SD Card floppy drives** The Apple II, Mac Classic, Atari ST, the C64 and many other computers interacted with the world mostly via incompatible, fragile floppy disks.
+On most of these computers, the Floppy Disk drive can be replaced, or an external floppy disk drive can be attached.

+Various modern products exist that allow Floppy Disk *files* stored on SD cards to be loaded in to these computers as if they were actual disks.
+This is a great way to get programs and data in and out of vintage computers, and to keep them self contained (ie, not dependent on a modern computer.)

+**SCSI to CF or SD adapters**  SCSI was a hard drive standard used by late 80s and early 90s Macs like the Mac Classic II and the Mac Classic SE/30.
+It is possible to replace these (small/aging) hard drives with more modern solid state storage.

+This would be an Internal modification.
+The SD card is not removable, and is formatted by the computer directly.
+That means it looks and acts Exactly like a real hard drive.
+This is good for many reasons, but it does limit the viability of using this method to transfer files.

+**Compact Flash Cards** Compact Flash cards are neat!
+They are still widely available.
+Some computers (the psion series 5) used them directly for storage.
+They are pin compatible with the IDE standard used on most late 80s - late 90s PCs, requiring a simple pass-through adapter.

+They can also work with many laptops and portables (like the HP 200LX) via a Compact Flash to PCMCIA adapter.
+These are cheap ($10ish?)

 **Serial-to-Bluetooth adapters**

 **Serial-to-Wifi modems**

 **Analog to Digital Telephone Adapter** Because we want those groovy vintage handsets to be able to be used with VoiP calls.
-There are a bunch of different setups you can go for, but the most robust would almost certainly be running [Asterisk](https://en.wikipedia.org/wiki/Asterisk_(PBX)) along with a simple IP PBX.
+There are a bunch of different setups you can go for, but the most robust would almost certainly be running [Asterisk](https://en.wikipedia.org/wiki/Asterisk_(PBX)) along with a channel bank like the CISCO PAP2T.

 Another option would be to use an Obihai OBi110 or similar, which supports [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) and [XMPP calls](https://en.wikipedia.org/wiki/XMPP) (and google voice, if that's your thing.)
 They aren't terribly expensive, and they interface with multiple free VoiP services, including some which can provide a bridge to POTS.